nikhil-nakhate/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model contains dropout layers in order to reduce overfitting (model.py lines 111, 113 etc).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated using data set generators that added random brightness and other augmentations and noise to diversify the data and ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning